 Since Knowing is the assimilation of the Known by the Knower, believing the One True Proposition: Jesus Christ is Lord, is the same as being indwelt by God Himself.
-All other propositions do Not lead to any assimilation, because None of the other propositions are True.
-It would be better to call them Information rather than Knowledge.
+All other propositions do not lead to any assimilation, because none of the other propositions are true.
+It would be better to call them information rather than knowledge.

 Don’t the words Jesus Christ and God each have to be true, for the whole proposition to be true?
 Does not then that falsify your theory that there is only One True Proposition?

-The fact is that individual words by themselves do not possess Truth value.
+The fact is that individual words by themselves do not possess truth value.
 The name Jesus Christ by itself is neither-True-nor-False.
 Similarly, the word God is classified as neither-True-nor-False.
-But when combined together into a proposition, we are then able to assign a Truth value to the proposition.
+But when combined together into a proposition, we are then able to assign a truth value to the proposition.

-I admit that the proposition Jesus Christ is God is True and eternally valid.
-Are not the propositions The Father is God, and The Holy Spirit is God also Truths?
+I admit that the proposition Jesus Christ is God is true and eternally valid.
+Are not the propositions The Father is God, and The Holy Spirit is God also truths?

 There is an important distinction that must be made between these three propositions.
 Jesus Christ is the name of a person, “the only name given among men by which we must be saved.”
 (Acts 4:12) Father and Holy Spirit are Titles of Office.
 The names of the First and Third persons of the Trinity have not been revealed to us.
-Only the name of the Second person of the Trinity has been revealed to us.
+Only the name of the second person of the Trinity has been revealed to us.
 (Remember that the name Jesus was not a random choice.
 See Matt.
-1:21, Luke 1:31, 2:21) Believing that the Father or the Holy Spirit is God does not give us Eternal life.
+1:21, Luke 1:31, 2:21) Believing that the Father or the Holy Spirit is God does not give us everlasting life.
 Jesus Christ is our intermediary (the door), not the Holy Spirit or the Father.
-Titles of Office for Jesus are The Word of God, Son of God, etc.
+Titles of office for Jesus are The Word of God, Son of God, etc.

-If believing and knowing that Jesus Christ is Lord is Everlasting life, and since in Philippians 2:9-11 it says that one day all men will acknowledge that Truth, does that mean that eventually all men will be saved?
+If believing and knowing that Jesus Christ is Lord is everlasting life, and since in Philippians 2:9-11 it says that one day all men will acknowledge that Truth, does that mean that eventually all men will be saved?

 9 Therefore God also highly exalted him, and gave him the name that is above every name,